-A comparison of primary particles is not possible, because the car has a GPF and therefore almost no primary particle emissions, in contrast to the stove with more primary particles.
+A comparison of primary particles is not possible, because the car has a GPF and therefore almost no primary particle emissions, in contrast to the stove with significantly more primary particles.
 This means that during the stove experiments combined effects of primary and secondary aerosols on the OP and ROS activity were observed while only secondary car particles were measured.
 The lack of primary particles could partially be responsible for the up to one order of magnitude higher OP_M and ROS_M values from the wood stove.
-The large difference in OP_M and ROS_M between car and RWC emissions could also be explained by the difference in composition of the secondary particles.
-A compositional difference is the metal content of the two aerosol types.
-Wood smoke is known to contain a wide range of redox active metals, including zinc, iron and copper.(Erlandsson et al., 2020; Gonçalves et al., 2010; Uski et al., 2015) The total metal concentrations can reach up to 2.5 wt.% of PM{2.5} depending on wood type and combustion appliance whereas car exhaust treated with a particulate filter only contains very low concentration of metallic primary particles and consists mostly of secondary aerosol.(Alves et al., 2011) The presence of transition metals has been shown to have an influence on the OP and ROS activity of SOA.
-Campbell et al. observed synergistic effects leading to higher OP_M when biogenic SOA and metals are combined.(Campbell et al., 2023) In addition, differences in SOA composition from these two sources are likely also contributing to the observed differences in OP_M and ROS_M.
+The large difference in OP_M and ROS_M between car and RWC emissions could also be explained by the difference in composition of the secondary particles A significant compositional difference is the metal content of the two aerosol types.
+Wood smoke is known to contain a wide range of redox active metals, including zinc, iron and copper.(Erlandsson et al., 2020; Gonçalves et al., 2010; Uski et al., 2015) The total metal concentrations can

-Emission factors are calculated and used to estimate the quantity of pollutants released into the atmosphere from various sources, helping to assess environmental impacts and guide regulatory compliance and mitigation efforts.
+- reach up to 2.5 wt.% of PM{2.5} depending on wood type and combustion appliance whereas car exhaust treated with a particulate filter only contains very low concentration of metallic primary particles and consists mostly of secondary aerosol.(Alves et al., 2011) The presence of transition metals has been shown to have an influence on the OP and ROS activity of SOA.
+Campbell et al. observed synergistic effects leading to higher OP_M when biogenic SOA and metals are combined.(Campbell et al., 2023) In addition, differences in SOA composition from these two sources are likely also contributing to the observed differences in OP_M and ROS_M. - 375 Emission factors are calculated and used to estimate the quantity of pollutants released into the atmosphere from various sources, helping to assess environmental impacts and guide regulatory compliance and mitigation efforts.
 To the best of our knowledge, emission factors of OP and ROS have never been reported in the literature before.
-Figure A shows EF{OP} and EF{ROS} for different driving speeds and both ageing conditions in pmol DHA/kg fuel and pmol H2O2 eq./kg fuel, respectively.
+Figure 8A shows EF{OP} and EF{ROS} for different driving speeds and both ageing conditions in pmol DHA/kg fuel and pmol H2O2 eq./kg fuel, respectively.
 Similar to the PM mass normalized OP and ROS results, the 50 km/h condition resulted in the highest EF values.
-Medium ageing led to an overall increase of EF{OP} and EF{ROS}.
+Medium - ageing led to an overall increase of EF{OP} and EF{ROS} .
 The smallest change was observed for a speed of 100 km/h.
-Figure B shows emission factors for RWC for fresh emissions, as well as short and medium ageing.
+Figure 8B shows emission factors for RWC for fresh emissions, as well as short and medium ageing.
 Opposite effects of ageing on the two assays are visible similar to trends in the mass-normalised OP_M and ROS_M data (Fig. 6 and 7): An increase in ageing leads to a reduction of EF{OP} but to an increase of EF{ROS} .
-No clear trend in EF{ROS} between the two aging conditions (blue, short aging and blue stripes, medium aging for the car and short and medium for RWC) was detected.
-EF{ROS} and EF{OP} for gasoline car emissions are up to 8 times higher than RWC values, which is the opposite compared to mass normalised OP_M and ROS_M concentrations.
-This can be explained in part by the very different units used for normalising OP_M and EF_N , respectively.
-For OP_M , the mass of emitted particles is used to normalise OP values, whereas for EF the mass of burnt fuel is used.
-EF{OP} and EF{ROS} could be a useful metric to compare OP and EF_N and EF_N are find that the relative toxicity of emissions from different combustion sources.
+EF{OP} of both aging conditions (blue and blue stripes for the car and short and medium for RWC) are very similar for both sources.
+For EF{ROS} and EF{OP} gasoline car emissions are up to 8 times higher than RWC values, which is the opposite compared to mass normalised OP_M and ROS_M concentrations.
+EF{OP} and EF{ROS} could be a useful metric to compare OP and ROS per kilogram of fuel to assess the relative toxicity of emissions from different combustion sources.

-Figure 8 Emission factors for car emissions (A) and RWC (B).
+395 Figure 8 Emission factors for car emissions (A) and RWC (B).
 The blue bars represent EF{ROS} while EF{OP} is shown in brown.
 The striped bars represent the medium ageing condition whereas the plain bars show short ageing.
 The error bars shown represent the standard deviation of the averaged values and indicate the variability of the measurements.